vhallac/Guild2Guild/readme.txt

 7.5.0
 - Updated to current TOC
-- fixed up after blizzard changed the chatframe api
+- fixed up after blizzard changed the chatframe api - disabled UI to change the chatframe

 7.4.9
 - Updated to current TOC